-[98] The determinative test, as stated above, is whether a reasonably well-informed person, viewing the matter realistically and practically, would conclude that there is a reasonable apprehension of bias.
-As I have already stated, I am satisfied that the test for a reasonable apprehension of bias has been met in this case.

-[99] Lastly, I note that Commissioner made other inappropriate comments that seemingly tainted the purpose and focus of the Inquiry.
+- [92] The determinative test, as stated above, is whether a reasonably well-informed person, viewing the matter realistically and practically, would conclude that there is a reasonable apprehension of bias.
+As I have already stated, I am satisfied that the test for a reasonable apprehension of bias has been met in this case. - [93] Lastly, I note that the Commissioner made other inappropriate comments that seemingly tainted the purpose and focus of the Inquiry.
 On a number of occasions, the Commissioner referred to the proceedings as a "show" or "spectacle" and even declared: "I have the best seat in the house for the best show in town."
-Upon his retirement, the Commissioner further commented: "I was criticized for saying it but I stand by what I said - I had the best seat in the house for the best show in town."
+Upon his retirement, the Commissioner further commented: "I was criticized for saying it but I stand by what I said I had the best seat in the house for the best show in town."
 "It was an amazing spectacle.
 It was a drama with surprise discoveries almost every day, with eminently competent lawyers.
 It was an ideal situation for the person running the show."
 "It wasn't a rehearsed spectacle, but to see witnesses, one after the other, making startling revelations after being confronted with documents they couldn't explain was exciting and engrossing."
-Although these statements do not indicate a reasonable apprehension of bias toward the Applicant per se, they had the effect of transforming the nature of the inquiry from one that was a fact-finding mission with the hallmarks of fairness into an "exhibition" of misconduct on the part of senior government officials.

-[100] The Applicant has also raised concerns about the Commissioner's preoccupation with the media.
+Although these statements do not indicate a reasonable apprehension of bias toward the Applicant per se, they had the effect of transforming the nature of the inquiry from one that was a fact-finding mission with the hallmarks of fairness into an "exhibition" of misconduct on the part of senior government officials. - [94] The Applicant has also raised concerns about the Commissioner's preoccupation with the media.
 He argues that Commissioner Gomery was seduced by the media and the limelight to such an extent that the judicial instinct for fairness, objectivity and restraint which the Applicant was entitled to expect of him gave way to a preoccupation on his part with focussing media (and public) attention upon himself, a course of conduct which preordained unfavourable findings about the Applicant in the Report.

-[101] I agree with the Applicant that the Commissioner became preoccupied with ensuring that the spotlight of the media remained on the Commission's inquiry, and he went to great lengths to ensure that the public's interest in the Commission did not wane.
-This preoccupation with the media outside the hearing room had a detrimental impact on the fairness of the proceedings.
+[95] I agree with the Applicant that the Commissioner became preoccupied with ensuring that the spotlight of the media remained on the Commission's inquiry, and he went to great lengths to ensure that the public's interest in the Commission did not wane.
+An example of the Commissioner's obvious preoccupation with the media is the following statement he made during Mr. Himelfarb's testimony: